-I recently shared a video about the gift of leadership, mentorship and the meaningful impact we can have on someone’s life.
-The takeaway: Think of one person in your life who’s helped you get where you are today.
-If you want to have a powerful moment of human connection, call that person and thank them for what they did for you (go ahead…try it right now!).
+Think of one person in your life who’s helped you get where you are today.
+If you want to have a powerful moment of human connection, call that person and thank them for what they did for you.

-I was recently on the receiving end of one of those phone calls.
-It was from David Holtze, who just wanted to say “thanks for teaching me how to sell.”
+I was personally on the receiving end of one of those phone calls.
+It was from David Holtze.

 I hired David just out of college into his first sales job in Chicago.
 He worked hard, delivered above plan, and accepted a big challenge early in his career: turning around a territory that was in the red.
 He flew to Phoenix and took over an office, managing people 15 years older than him.
 His back was against the wall.
 He took it all in stride and delivered again.